by Bill McBride on 11/18/2016 02:48:00 PM

 Inventory remains tight throughout Sacramento County with the total Active Listing Inventory decreasing 10.2% from September to October (2,774 to 2,492).
 Compared to October last year, the current number is down 7.6% (2,697 units).
 The Months of Inventory decreased, dropping slightly from 1.7 Months to 1.6 Months.
 The Months of inventory for October 2015 was 1.8.

 This graph shows the percent of REO sales, short sales and conventional sales.

 There has been a sharp increase in conventional (equity) sales that started in 2012 (blue) as the percentage of distressed sales declined sharply.

-Active Listing Inventory for single family homes decreased 21.5% year-over-year (YoY) in October.
-This was the sixth consecutive monthly YoY decrease in inventory in Sacramento (a big recent change).
+Active Listing Inventory for single family homes decreased 7.6% year-over-year (YoY) in October.
+This was the eighteenth consecutive monthly YoY decrease in inventory in Sacramento.

 Cash buyers accounted for 12.1% of all sales (frequently investors).